coateds/lookout-app/README.md

 make adjustments to the python file created in versions (like comment out system tables that should not be dropped) finally run flask db upgrade

+in codespaces: Error: No such command 'db'. means I still have to run export FLASK_APP=website:create_app for that shell ps aux | grep flask

 I stopped and rebuilt the containers
 docker compose down